Implantable Lens Options

-- Implantable lens options.
 Recent advances in lens technology and design mean we have multiple options to improve your vision with cataract surgery.
-You will have a thorough discussion with your cataract surgeon regarding your individual situation and expectations following surgery.
+Your cataract surgeon will thoroughly discuss with you your individual situation and what you can expect from surgery.
 This will help determine which lens is right for you.

-- Laser-assisted cataract surgery.
-Some people may benefit the use of lasers, which can be used during cataract surgery to correct astigmatism, or assist in the implantation of multifocal lenses that can improve distance and up-close vision.
+Some people may benefit from the use of lasers, which can be used during cataract surgery to correct astigmatism or assist in the implantation of multifocal lenses, which can improve distance and up-close vision.

-- Astigmatism correction.
-If your cornea is not completely round, you may experience astigmatism, which can blur or distort your vision.
+If your cornea is not completely round, called astigmatism, you may have blurring or distortion of your vision.
 After careful evaluation, we may recommend one of two options to correct your astigmatism.
-We may correct your vision with a special artificial lens or, we may recommend an alternate procedure called limbal relaxing incision (LRI).
+We may correct your vision with a special artificial lens, or we may recommend an alternate procedure called limbal relaxing incision (LRI).
 A small incision is created to reshape your cornea and reduce astigmatism.
 LRI can often be performed at the same time as your cataract surgery.

-- Compassionate, supportive environment.
-We offer patient support services, including educational materials and programs, a low vision rehabilitation program, and a dedicated social worker to help you and your loved ones manage your condition and maximize your quality of life.
+We offer patient support services including educational materials and programs, a low-vision rehabilitation program, and a dedicated social worker to help you and your loved ones manage your condition and maximize your quality of life.